digitalutsc/islandora_iiif_hocr_extend/README.md

 # Book Search
+This moudule contains:

-This moudule assist to pass keyword search from Advanced Search to Mirador searching, and trigger search in Mirador Viewer automatically.
+* functionality of passing the search keyword from Advanced search to Mirador Viewer (with automatically trigger the search)
+* A Extracted HOCR Solr field which pull and extract xml tags, store only HOCR text
+* hook which check and remove filter model = "Page" when search is active.